 1. Work on projects you enjoy

 But try to start off the new year accepting projects and jobs that truly hold value for you as a freelancer.
-This will allow you to concentrate on growth and development instead.
+This will allow you to concentrate on growth and development.

 2. Invest in career development

 Welcome the new year with a “growth” mindset.
-Focus on developing your skills or advancing your career by learning new and emerging technologies or literature relevant to your career.
+Focus on developing your skills or advancing your career by learning new and emerging technologies or literature relevant to your career or your small business.
 Certificates, boot camps, and educational conferences are a great way to do this!

 3. Operationalize your business

-Try and get your freelancer business as organized as possible.
-Streamline your entire freelance process from setting up to date profiles, sorting out proposals, creating templates for contracts, etc. This should allow you to spend little of your time gaining projects and free you to work on more important things.
+A new year’s resolution that you need to get behind is organization.
+Try and get your freelancer business or small business as organized as possible.
+Streamline your entire process from setting up to date profiles, sorting out proposals, creating templates for contracts, etc. This should allow you to spend little of your time gaining projects and free you to work on more important things.

 4. Get paid on time, every time

-As you see can see in the graph below, almost 4 out of 10 freelancers who took part in our freelancer survey agreed that late payments is one of the biggest disadvantages of freelancing.
+This is a crucial change to make as a freelancer or a small business owner.
+As you can see in the graph below, almost 4 out of 10 freelancers who took part in our freelancer survey agreed that late payments is one of the biggest disadvantages of freelancing.
 Why should it be?